You are using an outdated browser. Please upgrade your browser to improve your experience.

 In addition, the UK Government has stated any development of hydrogen would need to be alongside the development of carbon capture, usage and storage (“CCUS”) which has also seen increasing levels of commitment and attention from the UK Government in recent years and in August 2020, the UK Government published its response to a consultation on CCUS business models, which also considers the role of blue hydrogen in the UK’s future energy mix.

-Whilst, on the face of it, the key motivation for the UK Government is achieving its net zero target by 2050, it should be noted that the Clean Growth Strategy sits alongside the UK Government’s modern Industrial Strategy.
+Whilst, on the face of it, the key motivation for the Hydrogen Strategy is the UK Government achieving its net zero target by 2050, it should be noted that the Hydrogen Strategy sits alongside the UK Government’s modern Industrial Strategy.
 In the UK, decarbonisation should be accompanied by economic growth and new industrial opportunity.
 Any uses of hydrogen need to be economically viable and competitive when compared to alternative solutions such as electronification.
 For example, as electrification of cars is growing, the documents repeatedly indicate that the use case for hydrogen is strongest for heavy vehicles (such as HGVs, buses and trains) where benefits of hydrogen fuel cells are greatest in comparison to electric battery power.
 In addition, this appears to be driving the focus at this stage on research and development to bring down the costs of hydrogen, to innovate and develop UK expertise and to build the information required to allow the UK Government to make the far wider reaching strategic decisions needed on infrastructure (in particular for electrification, hydrogen and CCUS) to allow the UK Government to achieve its 2050 targets.

 HyNet North West is a hydrogen energy and CCUS project.
 The aim is to create a low carbon exemplar cluster to act as a UK model for clean growth.
 HyNet is based on the production of hydrogen from natural gas with a new hydrogen pipeline and CCUS infrastructure.
 HyNet is being led by Progressive Energy and has a wide range of partners/supporting companies from across the industry.